tigerkelly/froglog/README.md

 ### Run froglog program as a service.

+Change the froglog.service file to reflect the IP address you want to listen on.

+	vi froglog.service
+	Change the IP address.

 Copy file froglog.service to /etc/systemd/system/froglog.service

 	sudo cp froglog.service /etc/systemd/system/froglog.service
 	sudo systemctl enable froglog.service
 	sudo systemctl start froglog.service

+The Froglog system has a GUI interface written in JavaFX in the repository **froglog_gui**.
+This GUI allows you to query the logs tables as well as purge, create and delete them.

+The froglog program will create a table called **froglog** if it does not exist.
+By default no other tables exist in the database, so you need to create the log tables of the applications you are using.
+Use the froglog_gui program to do this or set the option -A to allow tables to be created on the fly.